Forms and levels of material reception conditions

 The Refugee Law does not set the amount of material assistance provided to asylum seekers.
 It refers to assistance that would ensure “an adequate standard of living capable of ensuring their subsistence and to protect their physical and psychological health”.[11]
 It also provides that the amount of the assistance provided should be in accordance with the amounts granted for securing an adequate living standard to nationals.[12]
 Asylum seekers may be subjected to less favourable treatment compared to Cypriot citizens, especially when the amounts granted to the latter aim to secure a living standard which is higher than the one determined in the Refugee Law for asylum seekers.[13]

-In 2019, and following a Ministerial Decision, the amounts granted for covering material reception conditions had been revised upwards but remain low.[18]
-In 2022, the new Ministerial Decision[19] introduced lower amounts for electricity, water and minor expenses for asylum seekers who do not submit a rental agreement.
+In 2019, and following a Ministerial Decision, the amounts granted for covering material reception conditions had been revised upwards, but remain low.[19]
+In 2022, the new Ministerial Decision[20] introduced lower grants for electricity, water and minor expenses for asylum seekers who do not submit a rental agreement.
+No developments were noted in 2023, with the amounts remaining low and the material conditions themselves still not permitting a dignified standard of living.

 The detailed breakdown of the amounts granted to asylum seekers are as follows: